Roof and Terraces

 The roof is accessible from the outside by the stairways on the east and west ends of the building and from the inside via the elevator in the W.M.
 Keck Foundation Central Rotunda.

 The upper and lower West Terraces provide stunning vistas and views of downtown Los Angeles, the Pacific Ocean, and everything in between.
 Coin telescopes on the upper terrace give visitors the chance to observe their favorite landmarks up close.
 The upper terrace is also where visitors enter the Ahmanson Hall of the Sky exhibit gallery and line up (after buying their tickets) to enter the Samuel Oschin Planetarium.
 The lower terrace overlooks the Gottlieb Transit Corridor and features the sunset and moonset lines.
 At the north end of the lower terrace is the elevator that leads to the lower levels of the building.
 An accessible ramp leads from the bottom of the lower terrace to the upper terrace.
+There is also a ramp from the upper terrace to the Promenade Walkway.

 Connecting the East and West Terraces around the south side of the building is the architecturally-dramatic Promenade Walkway.
 Beautiful arches frame the narrow walkway, which offers amazing southern views of the Los Angeles basin.
 Coin telescopes give visitors the chance to observe their favorite landmarks up close.